Cluster Sampling: Methods, Advantages, Limitations, and Examples

 Back to Table of Contents

-Examples and applications of cluster sampling
+Applications of cluster sampling

 As we know by this point in the blog, cluster sampling is commonly used in situations where the population is large and geographically dispersed, making it difficult and costly to obtain a complete sampling frame.